andeya/faygo/README.md

 ## Filter function

-The filter function must be HandleFunc type
+The filter function must be HandleFunc type!

 ```go
 func Root2Index(ctx *thinkgo.Context) error {
     // Direct access to `/index` is not allowed